WPChill/strong-testimonials/readme.txt

 * Fix bug when getting fields for Polylang.

 = 2.3.1 - March 12, 2016 =
-* Allow normal filters on testimonial content and excerpts.
+* Apply all content filters to testimonial content and excerpts.
 * Compatible with [WPGlobus](https://wordpress.org/plugins/wpglobus/) translation plugin.

 = 2.3 - March 9, 2016 =